ditikrushna/ditikrushna/README.md

 I work on cloud security, with a focus on building secure and scalable systems.

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Simplicity, carried to the extreme, becomes elegance.”— Jon Franklin   ❞</i>
+<i>❝"Simplicity, carried to the extreme, becomes elegance."— Jon Franklin   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->

 ---